WebAssembly/WASI/docs/Capabilities.md

 What is a capability?

 The Wasm language has no syscall instructions or built-in I/O facilities.
-To let interact with the outside world, Wasm programs can be provided with *capabilities*.
+To let programs interact with the outside world, Wasm programs can be provided with *capabilities*.

 There are two main kinds of capabilities in WASI, link-time capabilities